xen-project/xen/docs/glossary.rst

      Sapphire Rapids (Server, 2023) CPUs.
 AMD support only CET-SS, starting with Zen3 (Both client and server, 2020) CPUs.

+   event channel
+     A paravirtual facility for guests to send and receive interrupts.

    guest
      The term 'guest' has two different meanings, depending on context, and should not be confused with :term:`domain`.